 The children should have clothing appropriate for the weather including wellies and coats on cooler or wet days so that children can play freely in the garden and go on walks around the village whatever the weather.
 No flipflops in the summer.

 We provide sun hats and sun cream (a small contribution will be asked for at the start of term 5 & 6).

 A small drawstring bag with a spare change of clothes – all named.

 A named water bottle of fresh water each day.

 For children staying for lunch, please provide a healthy packed lunch, no sweets and nut free.

 Fees and funding

-Nursery Education funding covers up to 15 hours per week of Pre-school sessions.
+Early Education funding for2, 3 and 4 year olds provides up to 15 hours free per week – 6 morning or afternoon sessions.
 The current fees for unfunded sessions and Lunch Club can be found on the FAQ’s page